BackboneJsBrasil/Backbone4Dummies/README.md

 1. Go to api-node folder and run `node server.js`

-2. In your browser type localhost:8000/01 (You just need to change the number to navigate through the folders)
+2. In your browser type localhost:8000/01-Initialize (You just need to change the folder path to navigate through the examples)

 Made with ❤ by
 [Gabriel Zigolis](https://twitter.com/zigolis),